Home Oxygen - What Else Do I Need To Know?

 Ask anyone who is unwell not to visit you.

-It is important to provide social and play options for your baby.
-It's also important to weigh this against the risk of infection to your medically fragile infant.
+It's important to provide social and play options for your baby.
+It's also important to weigh this against the risk of infection to your baby.
 Talk to your nurse about low-risk options in your area such as 'premmie playgroup'.

 How do I judge my premature baby's milestones?

 Remember to check your baby's development according to their due date.
-Medically fragile infants may be slow to develop in some areas due to medical reasons but this does not mean they will not catch up.
+Premature pēpi may be slow to develop in some areas due to medical reasons but this does not mean they will not catch up.

 What follow-ups will my premature baby need?